orionz/lockstep/README.md

 ## client overview

 Call lockstep:start or lockstep:start_link.
 The first argument is the http endpoint to pull data from.
-The second argument is a funtion to transform the received proplists into tuples.
+The second argument the schema of the records to be stored locally.
 The third (optional) firld is the name of the dets table to save data to.
 If used, lockstep will pick up the stream from where the dets table left off rather that resyncing the whole data set.

-    {ok, Pid}  = lockstep:start("http://0.0.0.0:4567/servers/", fun digest/1, "servers.dets"),
+    {ok, Pid}  = lockstep:start("http://0.0.0.0:4567/servers/", {id, ip, port}, "servers.dets"),

 Lockstep will track the lockstep endpoint and keep data in an ets table.
 The ets table can be accessed like this.